ioannismesionis/ioannismesionis.github.io/_posts/2023-05-12-central-limit-theorem.md

     b.
 Either the distribution is skewed, the sample size is large (rule of thumb: $n>30$). <br>
 [CLT for means - Interactive examples](https://gallery.shinyapps.io/CLT_mean/)

-**Layman’s term explanation:** <br>
+## Layman’s term explanation
 The *center limit theorem* states that if any random variable, regardless of the distribution, is sampled a large enough times, the sample mean will be approximately normally distributed.
 This allows for studying the properties of any statistical distribution as long as there is a large enough sample size.

-**Applications in Data Science** <br>
+## Applications in Data Science
 The CLT is a powerful tool that can be used to make inferences about populations.
 It is an important theorem for data scientists to understand.

 Here are some additional examples of how the CLT is used in data science:

 - *Machine learning:* <br>
-The CLT is used in machine learning algorithms such as linear regression, logistic regression, and support vector machines. <br>
+The CLT is used in machine learning algorithms such as linear regression, logistic regression, and support vector machines.

 - *Quality control:* <br>
 The CLT is used to monitor the quality of products or services.
-For example, a company might use the CLT to ensure that the average weight of a bag of cereal is within a certain range. <br>
+For example, a company might use the CLT to ensure that the average weight of a bag of cereal is within a certain range.

 - *Finance:* <br>
 The CLT is used to calculate the probability of certain financial events, such as the probability of a stock price going up or down.

 The CLT is a versatile tool that can be used in a variety of different applications.
 It is an important theorem for data scientists to understand.